Robert Megarry

 Sir Robert Edgar Megarry, PC, FBA (1 June 1910 – 11 October 2006) was an eminent British lawyer and judge.
-Originally a solicitor, he requalified as a barrister and also pursued a parallel career as a legal academic.
+Originally a solicitor, he was requalified as a barrister and also pursued a parallel career as a legal academic.
 He later became a High Court judge and served as Vice-Chancellor of the Chancery Division from 1976 to 1981.
 Afterwards he served as Vice-Chancellor of the Supreme Court from 1982 until his retirement in 1985.

 A prolific legal writer, he is known for such works as The Law of Real Property, Lectures on the Town and Country Planning Act 1947, and A Manual of the Law of Real Property, as well as a series of legal miscellanies.